-The aim of the CADENASDesign Manual (CDM) is to provide all eCATALOGsolutions users with the most important points relating to the creation of specific products.
+The CADENAS Design Manual (CDM) aims to provide all eCATALOG 3Dfindit users with the most important points regarding the creation of specific products.

 A bearing / cylinder / linear module / etc. of “Company A” should be generally executed in an equal way as a same product of “Company B”.
 In cooperation with our customers and in regular meetings of the CDM / QA-working group, we have collected the most important specifications.